SeaGL/seagl.github.io/_posts/2017-09-15-call-for-volunteers.md

 * Possibly help with the mic or the projector
 * Make sure your session finishes on time

 We're also looking for general day-of volunteers.
 Full of (hopefully) mild surprises and you'll meet some nice people.
-Duites include:
+Duties include:

 * Greet people at the registration desk
 * Help with signage before the event